- June 6, 2016

 Generally there are five types of quality inspection services and each one corresponds to a particular step in the production process.
 They are all part of the useful tools for every importer, when it comes to from China or Asia.

 Below we would like to summarize the options available to anyone would like to know, as in a visual manner.

 The inspection takes place at factory floor right after the manufacturer starts producing the first mass production samples.
 A complete, independent, and documented physical and functional inspection process is conducted.

-PPI tells the buyer which kind of raw materials (or components) will be used.
+PPI tells the buyer which kind of raw materials (or components) will be used on product.
 Factories are often suspected of lowering their costs by purchasing substandard materials, and this can be disastrous for the buyer (e.g. the wrong kind of chip in an electronic device but you can’t see by visual).

-It usually takes place once some finished products(20%-50%) have come out of the lines.
+It usually takes place at factory once about 20%-50% finished products have come out of the lines.
 If quality issues are found, what is already produced might be re-workable, and corrective actions can be taken for the rest of the job.
-It gives buyers the time to plan ahead, and even to avoid delays (repairs and re-inspections take much more time when problems are noticed after all production is finished).
+It gives buyers the time to plan ahead, and even to avoid delays (repairs and re-inspections take much more time when problems are noticed after all production is finished.